Hagström Jimmy: Original run 1969 to 1979

-In 1976, D'Aquisto's was once again called for by Hagström to help make a few improvements and get the line back in production.
+In 1976, D'Aquisto was once again called for by Hagström to help make a few improvements and get the line back in production.
 Hagström reintroduced the original Jimmy, with a slightly more conventional pickguard and pearl block inlays.
-Bodies were laminated birch, with a two piece birch neck flanking a mahogany strip and Grover Imperial tuners.
+Bodies were laminated birch, with a two-piece birch neck flanking a mahogany strip and Grover Imperial tuners.
 And the D'Aquisto headstock now had a "Designed by Jimmy D'Aquisto" inlay.
 In 1977 Hagstöm launched another version of the Jimmy, this time with a single round soundhole and a single humbucking pickup.
 Until 1979, when the Jimmy was discontinued, 1207 Jimmys with f-holes were made (including those 480 in the initial 1969 batch), and about 356 with the round soundhole.

 Re-Issue 2004 to present

 In 2004 the Hagström line of guitars was resurrected under new ownership and a re-issue of the original Jimmy was launched under the name HJ-500 NAT and HJ-600 VSB with certain liberties taken by the new manufacturer.
 The new guitars are being produced in a dedicated Hagström plant in China and unlike the original guitars they are made out of maple instead of birch and the lacks the "Designed by Jimmy D'Aquisto" inlay on the headstock.